deadlyunicorn/nextjs-e-commerce-app/README.md

   I feel like this ternary operator is kind of dangerous and that the action could be more secure.
 Mistakes can happen..

+  #### 3. Image Upload

+  Uploading images with forms was a bit more complicated than I initially anticipated.
+There was no place in the internet demonstrating a straightforward approach and they were mostly using some external libraries (e.g. Axios, formidable etc.).

+   My approach is kind of simple.

+   1. We create a new FileReader and we convert the file to a base64 encoded string.

+    const reader = new FileReader();
+    reader.readAsDataURL(file);
+   2. Uploading the file directly didn't work for me (I don't know why), so I created a route as a middleman.
+We pass the data with the fetch API and 'Post' as the method.

+    await fetch("/admin/items/upload",{
+		method: "POST",
+		body:JSON.stringify({binaryData:encodedFile,fileName:fileName})
+	})
+  3. From the route we can upload the asset using the commerce API.
+  4. We get the response from the API.
+We specifically use the assetID returned and use that as a hidden field in our form.

+  What basically happens is:
+  1. We upload the image (asset)
+  2. We get the asset id
+  3. We submit our new item (we get our product id back)
+  4. If (3) is successful we pass our asset id to the new item.

   ---
   Overally I believe that this is the best of all my Web Development Projects (or atleast the most complete and of bigger scale -- considering what you can do).